 We have very good whale watching from February through November here on the central coast of California and on average we will find whales on most of the trips.
-April and May we expect to find whales on 80 percent of the trips and June through the end of November where we expect to see whales on over 90 percent of the trips!
+February through May we expect to find whales on 80 percent of the trips.
+June through the end of November we expect to see whales on over 90 percent of the trips!
+The peak of the whale watching season when the most whales are here is mid July through October.
 Please check the "recent sighting" page for more information on what we are seeing currently.
 The past 3 years of trips notes are listed there if you would like to compare your dates with what we saw from 2022 up to today.
 Every year is a bit different and these are wild animals that are free in the ocean so please have realistic expectations and understand that we are offering you a chance to see something special and not a guarantee that you will.

 What time of the day to go?

-Departure times for whale watching trips are 9:00 am and 11:30 am.
-The earlier trip usually has more potential for calmer sea conditions and the mid day trip has more potential for sunshine.
+Departure times for whale watching trips follow the schedule of the sunrise through the year.
+The early morning trips usually have more potential for calmer sea conditions.
 The whales activity levels are about the same but do vary from day to day.
 There will be periods of calm and clear weather when we will be able to add more trips for private groups.
-These private trips typically go at 6:30 am or 2:00 pm.
 Please call me if you are interested in adding a private trip at a special time.

 All ages are welcome